 If a human has to read that reply and retype it into the PO, the automation stopped too early.

-LineNow's AI reads supplier replies and updates the order automatically.
+LineNow's AI reads supplier replies into reviewable order changes.
 The full breakdown is here: How AI Reads Your Supplier Emails.

 6. Receiving and inventory update